 - When selecting Pass/Fail or Letter Grades, an additional step of defining the grade categories and their specific weightage is required.
-In this example, we are defining the categories as Internal, External, and Main with 50%,25%,25% weightage respectively. (weightage percentage must equate to 100% and must not exceed 100% either).
+In this example, we are defining the categories as Internal, External, and Main with 50%,25%, and 25% weightage respectively. (weightage percentage must equate to 100% and must not exceed 100% either).
 Categories are added by using the + Add Category option.
 Click Save once all the required updates are done.

 To view Grades, Go to a specific course and navigate to the Members tab.
-An overview is displayed here, however you can also view the complete course Grade Records by clicking on Grades.
+An overview is displayed here, however, you can also view the complete course Grade Records by clicking on Grades.
 To access individual learner grades.
 Select one of the learner profiles here.

 Course grade book of all batch members:

 From the gradebook view, you can also print the overall gradebook by clicking the Print button.
-A popup will display preview and print options, such as number of copies and printing orientation etc.
+A popup will display preview and print options, such as number of copies and printing orientation, etc.

 Course grade book of an individual learner: